pingpong-labs/widget/README.md

 	),
 ```
-Then add the class alias ini `aliases`.
+Then add the class alias in `aliases`.
 ```php

 	'aliases' => array(